View frequently asked questions by faculty and find their answers below.

 How do I know what is a reasonable accommodation?

 DSS suggests reasonable accommodations based on each student’s documentation.
-The student should provide you with a letter outlining these accommodations.
+The student should request DSS send a faculty notification email outlining his or her accommodations.
 If you believe a suggested accommodation isn’t reasonable due to the nature of your class, please consult with a DSS staff member.

 Some students with disabilities are provided extended time on examinations.
 Is this fair to other students?